 Not Right Now by D.I.
 Jolly

 After a morning filled with meetings and far too many cups of coffee, the only thing Bob could think about was going to the bathroom.
 In fact, he’d reached the point in the last five minutes of the last meeting where he thought he might end up not making it in time.
-Unfortunately, though, when the meeting ended, he walked into the bathroom in front of two other people and just the idea of standing near people, caused his shy bladder to start locking up.
+Unfortunately, though, when the meeting ended, he walked into the bathroom in front of two other people and just the idea of standing near them, caused his shy bladder to start locking up.
 So, he ducked into a stall and locked the door behind him, already starting the inner dialogue of it being normal to want to be able to pee in private.
 Even more unfortunate was the voice of George from sales which came through the doors just as Bob had gotten his trousers undone.

 “Bobbie!
 Glad I caught you, look I was going over some of those suggestions you were making in the morning’s meetings and I’ve got some questions.
-Also, do you know who has access to that presentation I’d like to go over a few of the figures more closely.”
+Also, do you know who has access to that presentation?
+I’d like to go over a few of the figures more closely.”

 Bob stood holding himself feeling his cheeks burn red and a dull hatred for George tickle the back of his mind, but he was also aware that the longer he stayed silent the weirder it would be.